andrew/ultimate-awesome/README.md

 - [awesome-audiovisual](https://github.com/stingalleman/awesome-audiovisual) - Curated list of audiovisual projects.
 - [awesome-passive-income](https://github.com/yourincomehome/awesome-passive-income) - A curated list of ways to make money online.
 - [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
-- [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
-It mainly serves as an orientation for new lab folks.
-It may be biased towards my lab interest.
 - [awesome-fauna](https://github.com/fauna-labs/awesome-fauna) - Curated list of FaunaDB resources.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.